coding-in-the-wild/just-login-core/README.md

 })
 ```

-## `core.authenticate(token, cb)`
+## `core.authenticate(token[, cb])`

-Sets the appropriate session id to be authenticated with the contact address associated with that token.
+Authenticates the token, and calls back with the session id and contact address associated with that token.
+Then the token and it's associated data is deleted.
+A token can only be authenticated once.

 - `token` is a string of the token that is trying to get authenticated.
 - `cb` is a function with the following arguments: